• Apr 7

 You understand your patterns.
 You can name them, explain where they came from, and even see them happening in real time.
 You've spent time in therapy, read the books, listened to the podcasts.

-You still find yourself reacting the same way.
-Saying "yes" when you mean "no." Going quiet when you want to speak up.
+And yet you still find yourself reacting the same way.
+Saying yes when you mean no. Going quiet when you want to speak up.
 Feeling your chest tighten and your energy pull back in moments that matter most.

 If this sounds familiar, you're not alone.
 And there's nothing wrong with you.

-Here's what I've discovered after years of working with people who've done significant inner work: Understanding your patterns and actually changing them are two completely different processes.
+Here's what emerges after years of working with people who've done significant inner work: understanding your patterns and actually changing them are two completely different processes.

 Your mind processes information.
 It analyzes, categorizes, and creates meaning from your experiences.
 This is powerful work and essential work.
 It's why therapy, coaching, and personal development can create such profound shifts in how you see yourself and your life.